 Meanwhile, as the popularity of Yugoslav memorial architecture has spread internationally over the last decade or so, the monument at Petrova Gora has become one of the most popular sites attracting international attention.
 Not only has the monument been a draw for a growing number of international tourists, but artists, designers and other types of creators from around the world have become inspired by its unique architectural form, leading to its depiction appearing in a whole host of artworks, photographic collections, digital designs and other multimedia projects.
 Notably, the popular American-based New Zealand psychedelic band 'Unknown Mortal Orchestra' used a photo of the monument at Petrova Gora in their 2011 self-titled debut album (Photo 8).
 Meanwhile, commercial filming has also been occurring with increased frequency at the monument site.
-For instance, in the fall of 2019, it was reported that the Petrova Gora site would be used as the backdrop for the filming for the German-produced Netflix series named "Tribes of Europa", released in Feburary of 2021.
+For instance, in the fall of 2019, it was reported that the Petrova Gora site was being used as the backdrop for the filming for the German-produced Netflix series named "Tribes of Europa", released in Feburary of 2021.
 Also in a 2019, a short-film sponsored by the German beer company "Beck's" was shot at the monument which featured urbex group "Croatian Infiltration" walking through the complex.

 Plaques, Engravings and Graffiti:

 Along the walkway up to the spomenik from the parking lot, halfway up you will find a circular granite stone altar about 2m wide (Slide 1).
 Around the top outer edge of it, there is an engraving written in both Croatian and Serbian.
 The engraving roughly translates to:

 "Within the foundation of our earned freedom is the peak of Petrova Gora, always our mother mountain."